OUR TEAM

 PhD Candidate (09/2020 - )

-Susceptibility to chronic inflammatory diseases is strongly influenced by environmental factors, including commensal bacteria that colonize the gastrointestinal tract.
-Notably, certain commensal microbes residing in the small intestine induce peripheral inflammation by selectively promoting TH17 cell differentiation.
-Sarah's project will investigate the functional consequences of helminth-induced restructuring of the microbiota, with the objective of understanding immunomodulatory mechanisms contributing to systemic inflammation relief in various models.
+Susceptibility to chronic inflammatory diseases is strongly influenced by environmental factors, including commensal bacteria that colonize the gastrointestinal tract and parasitic worms.
+Sarah's projects investigate the consequences of helminth-induced restructuring of the microbiota, with the objective of understanding sex-specific immunomodulatory mechanisms contributing to systemic inflammation relief in multiple sclerosis.

 Natalia Carranza